Red Sox vs. Yankees Predictions & Picks - September 12

 Red Sox Performance Insights

-- The Red Sox have played as the favorite in four of their past 10 games and won two of those contests.
+- The Red Sox have played as the favorite in five of their past 10 games and have gone 2-3 in those contests.

-- In its last 10 games with a total, Boston and its opponents have failed to hit the over twice.
+- When it comes to hitting the over, Boston and its opponents are 7-2-1 in its last 10 games with a total.

 - Sportsbooks have not set a spread for any of the Red Sox's last 10 games.

-- The Red Sox have a 4.62 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Red Sox's 4.61 team ERA ranks 22nd across all MLB pitching staffs.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!